auth0/docs/articles/mfa/guides/guardian/create-enrollment-ticket.md

 ---
-description: Learn how to create an enrollment ticket from API
+description: Learn how to create an enrollment ticket from the MFA API.
 topics:
   - mfa
   - step-up-authentication